 Don’t forget to look at and try on the Turkish carpet boots, they are so cool.
 If you fancy buying something, get your first training in bargaining.
 Don’t be afraid to knock off 50% of the asking price, bearing in mind that prices go up the moment a cruise ship docks in port.
 It’s all part of the fun and your Turkey experience.

 A spot of culture after all that shopping?
-Head back and visit a landmark of Kusadasi and one of my favorites: the Caravanserai.
-Built in 1618 by Ottoman Vizir Okuz Mehmet Pasha as a trading and resting place for the trade caravans from Smyrna and beyond, the building takes you straight back in time.
+Head back and visit a landmark of Kusadasi and one of my favourites: the Caravanserai.
+Built-in 1618 by Ottoman Vizir Okuz Mehmet Pasha as a trading and resting place for the trade caravans from Smyrna and beyond, the building takes you straight back in time.

 Enter through the arched main entrance and you find yourself in a traditional courtyard surrounded by two floors of rooms and niches.
 The caravanserai is a luxury hotel today and many nights a week, you can attend a performance of belly dance and entertainment.